-Hoping to buy a property but not sure how much mortgage you'll be able to borrow?
+Hoping to buy a property but not sure how much you'll be able to borrow for a mortgage?

 This guide explains how mortgage lenders assess affordability, how loan-to-value ratios work, and how much lenders are likely to offer you for buying a property.

 Mortgage calculator: how much can you borrow?